csuermann/node-red-contrib-virtual-smart-home/readme.md

 1. Q:  Can I run my own backend?

     A:  Yes!
 Check out the [backend repository](https://github.com/csuermann/virtual-smart-home/) and follow the instructions precisely.
+Keep in mind that it might be cheaper to keep using the official backend and donate some money so that I can keep the system up for you.

 1. Q:  Can you add feature X, please?